Place Plan & Development Concept

 Section 76 is part of the ACT’s urban renewal program to help us build a compact, liveable city.
 The site is on the ACT’s Indicative Land Release Program.
 The site will include:

-In 2021, you helped us develop the Place Plan and Development Concept to guide the development of the site.
+In 2021, you had your say again to help us develop the Place Plan and Development Concept to guide the development of the site.
 You told us what you would like to see in the neighbourhood park and walking and cycling connections to the site.
-The listening report on the consultation is in the document library.
+The listening report outlines what we heard during the consultation.

 The community helped develop the Place Plan and Development Concept, which will guide the future estate development plan and the future development on the site.